wartremover/wartremover/README.md

 "postfix".
 The problem is that postfix operators mess up semicolon inference.
 Let's make postfix operators impossible to accidentally use.

+### Manifests

+A Scala Manifest is a way of getting full type information at runtime.
+Requiring runtime type information almost certainly means dangerous stuff is happening:

+    def makeMeA[T](implicit m: Manifest[T]) = m.erasure.newInstance
+    makeMeA[List[Int]] // throws a nice Exception

+The runtime of your program shouldn't rely on type information to work.
+Get some type safety back by making this not compile.

 ### any2stringadd